 E. L. Lequesne, Duclos, Boiron, Rosenthal and

 (This list is according to the report printed in Le Palamède Française.
-The list printed in the announcement is given in the notes below.)
+For the list of judges printed in the announcement, see notes.)

 1865-03-15 (French composers) / 1865-03-31 (others) ; (later extended to 1866-01-01 for studies)